 Too many divorced parents have to deal with an ex-spouse who consistently violates the child custody order.
 A non-custodial parent might routinely be late picking up and returning the children for visitations, or a custodial parent might routinely make the children unavailable.
 How can you get help enforcing a custody order?
-Do you need an attorney?
+Do you need a Cerritos child custody attorney?
 Can the police help?
 You’re about to learn those answers and more about your rights and options as a divorced parent.

 Violations of a child custody order related to visitations are not the only violations that some parents must deal with.
 Most custody orders forbid disparaging comments about the other parent in the child’s presence, but it’s a common problem.
 And if the other parent – whether custodial or non-custodial – simply disappears with the kids for days at a time, you may begin to have genuine concerns about the safety of your children.
 What can you do?
 Where can you turn?

 In most of these cases, the best first step is simply to try communicating clearly with your ex-spouse.
 Calmly, point-by-point, explain what you believe to be the problem, why you believe it is a problem, and how you think the problem can be fixed in a way that is fair to everyone.
 If you believe that your ex-spouse’s behavior is hurting the child or children, try to explain your feelings without accusations or anger.

 SHOULD YOU CALL THE POLICE ABOUT A CUSTODY ORDER VIOLATION?

 Keep a written journal of your discussions with your spouse regarding the custody order, and be as specific as possible, but also be forthright and candid – any vindictiveness or any attempt by either parent to manipulate the other parent will probably be spotted by the court.
 Be certain that you have several certified copies of the child custody order.
 If you have to call the police about a violation of the court order, they will ask to see it.